Becoming a Counseling Major? Here’s what you need to know:

 If your program does not meet CACREP standards, you may be required to undergo thousands of additional hours of supervised counseling experience before you can become licensed.

 You’ll likely also find yourself deciding between programs with CACREP vs APA accreditation.
 When deciding between CACREP vs APA, know that CACREP is the gold standard for counseling; APA is the gold standard for psychology.
-If you’re using your counseling degree as a means to an end goal of becoming a psychologist, then APA accreditation may be a good fit for you.
+If you’re using your degree as a means to an end goal of becoming a psychologist, then APA accreditation may be a good fit for you.

 While you can earn an online certificate in counseling, you cannot legally work as an unsupervised counselor until you become licensed by your state.
 In addition to your online certificate in counseling, you’ll need to undergo practicum hours.
 Online counseling certifications are valuable, but an in-person component is necessary as well to help you hone your craft.